Blake’s Novel – Part 1 April 1992

 Mick hadn’t a clue what he was on about.
 The guy looked like a Nazi.
 This must be one of their pubs.
 Right-wing groups must hold meetings here.
 Mick pulled out his tobacco tin.
 The barman returned just as he’d finished rolling his cigarette.

-This was worse than Mick had imagined.
-He looked around at everyone else in the bar.
+This was getting more and more strange.
+Mick looked around at everyone else in the bar.
 They all had shaved heads or crop tops.
 His hand shook as he passed over the Monopoly money.
 It was a relief that whatever currency it was, it seemed to work.
 But it was a surprise when the barman returned with a solitary coin for change.
 It looked like fifty pence.

 Mick was speechless.